 This dress code is not all-inclusive.
 Any situation not specifically covered herein will be resolved by the administration in accordance with the general intent and purpose of the code.
-Administration reserves the right to determine if an article of clothing conforms to the dress code.
-With changing styles, the administration reserves the right to add inappropriate clothing to the list at any time.
-Parents of students in violation of the dress code will be contacted and requested to bring appropriate attire for the remainder of the school day.
+Administration reserves the right to make a final determination as to whether dress is appropriate.

+With changing styles, the administration reserves the right to add inappropriate clothing to this list at any time.
+Parents of students in violation of the dress code will be contacted and requested to bring appropriate attire on the day of the violation.
 Students will be given appropriate clothing to wear until other clothing can be brought to school.
 Students habitually violating the code (3 or more times in a school year) will be required to meet with the parents and school director.